 Do you feel the urge to get some help?
 Or do you have a loved one who could benefit from some hands-on care and support while they plot their route to recovery?
 In either case, waiting until the eleventh hour just won’t cut it; that’s why it’s vital to seek some help through this trying time.

-Right from first contact, our dedicated and experienced team will ensure you get all the attention, care and information you need to brave this journey.
-Rest assured this does not have to be the end of the road for you, your loved one or anyone addicted to cocaine; we can offer you all the help you need to kick this addiction through our cocaine rehab program.
+From the first contact, our dedicated and experienced team will ensure you get all the attention, care and information you need to brave this journey.
+Rest assured, this does not have to be the end of the road for you, your loved one or anyone addicted to cocaine; we can offer you all the help you need to kick this addiction through our cocaine rehab program.

 Cocaine is a powerful drug known for its feelings of increased euphoria to its users.
-The effects of cocaine are typically short term and intense which are a high contributing factor as to why cocaine is so addictive.
+The effects of cocaine are typically short term and intense, which are a high contributing factor in why cocaine is so addictive.

 - Excessive sweating

 - Appetite loss

 When it comes to drug addiction or substance abuse, it takes a professional rehab centre to help curb the spread, and that’s why Addiction Advocates exists.
 We seek to help individuals with alcohol and substance addictions to get back on track.
 Altogether, we provide a referral service that puts clients down the path of finding the best possible treatment plans and options.

 After you get in touch with us, we arrange for admission into many reputable CQC approved private rehabilitation centres across the UK.
 Also, if the need arises, we can facilitate urgent or priority admission.